Built: Mitsubishi Shipbuilding & Engineering Co. Nagasaki, Japan

 The Japanese government protested the boarding on the basis of Article 47, London Declaration of 1909 (which was in fact not ratified by any government), that only persons actually enlisted in the armed services of belligerent nations could be removed from the ships of neutral countries while Great Britain adhered to the broad interpretation that any male personnel 18 to 50 years of age and physically fit for military service could be taken as prisoners of war whether they were passengers or crew members.

 This action occurred very close to the coast of Japan and had all the makings of 'a first class scandal' (Joseph C Grew, American ambassador).
 Since the British were preparing for a major land engagement in Europe and the Japanese were weary of a campaign in China, neither government was looking to open up a new front.
 So it would be left for the diplomats to resolve the fallout from this matter.
 Additionally the leadership of the Japanese government had only just changed, the newly-organized moderate Yonai Cabinet had rejected military efforts to create a closer alliance with Germany whilst endeavouring to maintain favourable relations with Great Britain and the USA.
 Thus there was a large segment within Japan hoping to see the new government fail.
 For about two weeks following the incident the diplomats worked through their channels with resolution reached to the satisfaction of both governments.
+On January 30th the Japanese Foreign Minister H. Arita and the British Ambassador to Japan, Sir Robert Craigie met for several hours.
+A further meeting was planned for the next day.
+Other meetings took place on February 2nd & 23rd with the Foreign Vice-Minister M Tani and the British Ambassador.
 The Japanese would no longer provide passage to Germans of military age across the Pacific Ocean, whilst British passengers would be accepted for passage by Japanese shipping companies with minimal inquiry about their military status.
 The agreement also called for the return of nine of the Germans taken from the ship.

 As the furor subsided so the Asama Maru returned to its regular duties in crossing the Pacific.
 Captain Watabe 'retired' after the HMS Liverpool incident, Captain Fujita Toru was appointed the new captain.

-On the journey commencing October 25th 1940 from San Francisco (voyage No.60 homeward) were are fourteen crewmembers of the scuttled German ocean liner Columbus, who were traveling 2nd Class under the disguise of American students.
-They ship reached Yokohama on November 12th 1940.
+On the journey commencing October 25th 1940 from San Francisco (voyage No.60 homeward) were fourteen crew members of the scuttled German ocean liner Columbus, who were traveling 2nd Class under the disguise of American students.
+The ship reached Yokohama on November 12th 1940.

 Departing Yokohama for San Francisco on February 4th 1941 the ship carried a contingent of Polish Jewish refugees fleeing Soviet internment.